-- Students with a focus in Physics can take Physical Sciences 12b, Physics 15b, or Physics 15c. - Students with a focus in Chemistry can take Chem 17, 20, 40, or 60. - Students who elect to take a second higher-level Physics or Chemistry course (completing the entire Physics 15 series or pre-med requirements) will automatically be allowed to count the last class toward the concentration as a Related Course.
+- Students with a focus in Physics can take Physical Sciences 12b, Physics 15b, or Physics 15c. - Students with a focus in Chemistry can take Chem 17, 20, or 40. - Students who elect to take a second higher-level Physics or Chemistry course (completing the entire Physics 15 series or premed requirements) will automatically be allowed to count the last class toward the concentration as a Related Course.

-• 2 courses in Mathematics
+2 courses in Mathematics

-• Math 21a and 21b, Math 22a and 22b, Math 23a and 23b, or Applied Math 22a and 22b.
+o Math 21a and 21b, Math 22a and 22b, or Applied Math 22a.